-Treasury Department officials say that some of these efforts have gone as far as possible and, in concert with statements by Secretary of State Clinton and other officials in early 2010, Treasury officials are attempting to target the Revolutionary Guard and its corporate arms and suppliers.
+Currently, Treasury Department officials say they are attempting to target the Revolutionary Guard and its corporate arms and suppliers.
 Four Guard-related Iranian firms, and one Guard official affiliated with the Guard's corporate activities, were designated by the Treasury Department as proliferation entities under Executive Order 13382.
 Revolutionary Guard-affiliated firms are targeted extensively for sanctions under Resolution 1929.
 On June 16, 2010, several more Guard officials and affiliate firms were designated under Executive Order 13382.
-The EU sanctions imposed July 27, 2010 appear to align the EU with the United States by designated numerous Guard entities as subject to asset freezes.
+The EU sanctions imposed July 27, 2010, appear to align the EU with the United States by designated numerous Guard entities as subject to asset freezes.